yttriumz/notes-foam/notes/OS/Linux/openSUSE/Tumbleweed/tweak.md

 ## Swappiness

 - Check the current swappiness by `cat /proc/sys/vm/swappiness`.
-- Change the swappiness permanently by adding the following content to `/etc/sysctl.conf`:
+- Change the swappiness permanently by adding the following content to `/etc/sysctl.conf` (reboot may be required for the setting to take effect):

   ```text
   vm.swappiness=YOU_DESIRED_VALUE